 In order to see your growth, you have to understand where you started.
 Most platforms and digital tools offer robust analytics that will allow you to look back and pinpoint trends.

-Here is a list of analytics you should be tracking from day 1 of your business’ launch:
+Here is a list of analytics you should be tracking from day 1 of your firm’s launch:

 - Social Media Analytics: Use a spreadsheet or a more robust tool to measure followers, engagement, and reach on social media platforms.
 Most platforms have these tools natively built in.